Marina-Likholetova/react-contact-book-app/README.md

 # React Phone book
 A simple Phone book app built with Create React App.

-This project was created by using Class components.
+This project was created by using Functional Components.

 <!-- **live demo:** <a href=""></a> -->